Frequently Asked Questions

 - When are the application decisions made?

-- Application decisions will be made by April 16, 2018 and you will be notified by e-mail.
+- Admission decisions will be made by April 16, 2018 and you will be notified by e-mail.

 - Can my daughter and her friend attend the same camp session?

 - Unfortunately, due to our competitive application process, we are unable to place friends together in the same session.
 However, we do attempt to place sisters into the same camp session.

 - What is the fee for the 2018 camps?